 The actual cause of Crohn’s disease is unknown but it does run in families.
 Once diagnosed, it’s difficult to predict exactly how the disease will affect the patient, although diarrhea and abdominal pain are signs of the disease.
-Some people go years without symptoms while others are burdened with frequent flare-ups.
-Medication and other treatment options are important tools used to manage Crohn’s disease.
+Some people go years without symptoms, while others are burdened with frequent flare-ups.

 Crohn’s disease causes diarrhea (sometimes bloody) and abdominal pain.
 Other symptoms include:

 - loose, watery or frequent bowel movements

 - children with Crohn’s may suffer delays in growth and sexual development

 Crohn’s disease or the medications used to treat the disease can also affect other areas of the body: